 It was 1775 when another discovery of noble rot took place in the Rheingau wine region in Germany.
 Schloss Johannisberg, a prominent winery, belonged to Prince Abbot of Fulda.
 It was about seven days ride from Fulda, and when the courier was sent there to seek permission to commence the harvest, he got delayed by several days.
 We can’t be sure what caused his delay but there are many versions of his supposed antics.

-By the time he returned with permission the grapes had been infected by noble rot.
+By the time he returned with permission noble rot had done its job on the grapes.
 Nonetheless, the cellar master decided to press the grapes.
 The result?
 The first Spatlese (late harvest) wine.
-A sweet wine made from the Riesling grape that is naturally high in acidity and helps balance the sweetness of the wine.
+A sweet wine from the Riesling grape that is naturally high in acidity and helps balance the sweetness of the wine.

-1775 marked the beginning of the deliberately scheduled late harvest of botrytized grapes and provided the platform for what would later be established in German wine law.
+1775 marked the beginning of the deliberately scheduled late harvest of botrytized grapes.
+It provided the platform for what would later turn into German wine law.
 The classification for quality now depends on the ripeness of the grapes and their fructose content at the time of harvest.

 Nowadays the wine comes with a high price tag; a shop in Mayfair is selling Chateau d’Yquem 1811 for £98,000 a bottle.
 This is because the noble rot infected grapes are picked one by one, as workers pass through the rows of vines several times.
 They have to dot this as the fungus develops unevenly on this vineyard; in a bunch some are infected and some aren’t.
 This, coupled with the fact that yields for noble rot wines are very low -a red Bordeaux vineyard yields are 50hl per ha whereas Chateau d’Yquem can be as low as 6hl per ha – contributes to the cost.